IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-03-28-from-raw-to-processed-tweets.md

 3. the maximum proportion of documents which should contain this term (doc_proportion_max)
 4. the maximum number of terms in vocabulary (vocab_term_max).
 Note that this is to limit the absolute size of the vocabulary and does not have an effect here as it is set to the original number of rows.

 This decision was arrived at after performing a 5 fold cross validation over a total grid space of 108 cells, each representing a unique combination of each of the above parameters.
 The optimal combination was then selected based on AUC, as shown below.
-The cross validation steps are similar to what is presented in steps 1 to 3 here, except that these steps are applied to different cuts of the data using unique combination of input parameters into prune_vocabulary.
+The cross validation steps are similar to what is presented in steps 1 to 3 here, except that these steps are applied to different folds of the data and based on unique combination of input parameters for prune_vocabulary().
 The algorithm used in cross validation is glmnet.

 ```r
 # parameters derived from cross-validation above